In order to receive accommodations such as extra time, separate locations, test reading, etc, complete the following steps.

 Step 2: You will need to meet with the Coordinator of AccessABILITY Resources.

-Contact Wendi Richards, AccessABILITY Resources Coordinator, to set up an appointment at email@example.com or 518-255-5870.
+Contact Wendi Richards, Associate Director of AccessABILITY Resources & Transition, to set up an appointment at email@example.com or 518-255-5870.

 Documentation of a Learning Disability